FuzzyBunnys/FusorResearchReading/index.md

 - [A History of Vector Analysis](https://www.researchgate.net/publication/244957729_A_History_of_Vector_Analysis) - Michael J Crowe -
 - [Imaginary Numbers are Not Real](https://www.researchgate.net/publication/226188504_Imaginary_numbers_are_not_real-The_geometric_algebra_of_spacetime) - Stephen Gull, Anthony Lasenby, Chris Doran -
 - [The Markov Chain Monte Carlo Revolution](https://math.uchicago.edu/~shmuel/Network-course-readings/MCMCRev.pdf) - Persi Diaconis -
-- [Off to Infinity in Finite Time](https://www.ams.org/notices/199505/saari-2.pdf) - Donald G Saari and Zhihong Xia -
+- [Off to Infinity in Finite Time](https://www.ams.org/notices/199505/saari-2.pdf) - Donald G Saari and Zhihong Xia - The insights in this paper, that there are solutions to the n-body problem where particles go off to infinity in finite time is a teensy bit important if you are trying to model a large number of charged particles to gain insight into their behaviour.
+It dovetails nicely with a John Carlos Baez series about [continuinty](https://johncarlosbaez.wordpress.com/2016/09/08/struggles-with-the-continuum-part-1/) in mathematics.
 - [Knot Theory's Odd Origins](https://www.maths.ed.ac.uk/~v1ranick/papers/silver.pdf) - Daniel S. Silver -
 - [Knot Theory for 8 Year Olds](https://www.atm.org.uk/write/MediaUploads/Journals/MT264/MT26414.pdf) - Dan Ghica -
 - [Some elements for a history of the dynamical systems theory](https://aip-scitation-org.ezproxy.library.uvic.ca/doi/pdf/10.1063/5.0047851) - Multiple Contributors - I always like reading overviews of fields since they provide a ton of context that I as an outsider miss.
 Lots of little tidbits in this one, for example I found out about the Chirikov Criterion here!